Chart Color Schemes

 Aldgate - Stirling ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Aldgate-Stirling had a below-average cultural diversity, with 81.8% of its population born in Australia, 93.3% being citizens, and 94.9% speaking English only at home.
-Christianity was the main religion, comprising 37.0% of people in Aldgate-Stirling.
-Judaism was overrepresented, making up 0.2%, compared to 0.1% across Greater Adelaide.
+Aldgate - Stirling was found to be below average in terms of cultural diversity, with 81.8% of its population born in Australia, 93.3% being citizens, and 94.9% speaking English only at home.
+The main religion in Aldgate - Stirling is Christianity, which makes up 37.0% of people.
+However, the most apparent overrepresentation is in Judaism, which comprises 0.2% of the population, compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity